MicrosoftDocs/content-templates/templates/org/aac/aac-design-pattern.md

 ---
 title: <Article Title in Title Casing>
 description: <Align with the template instructions for this content type.>
-keywords: <Align with the template instructions for this content type.>
+author: <Contributor's GitHub user name>
+ms.author: <Contributor's Microsoft alias>
 ms.date: <Date of publish or last freshness pass, in mm/dd/yyyy format>
 ms.topic: design-pattern
 ms.service: azure-architecture-center
 ms.subservice: design-pattern
-pnp.series.title: Cloud Design Patterns pnp.pattern.categories: <Align with the template instructions for this content type.>
+products:
+  - <Choose 1-5 products, as explained in the template instructions.>
+  - <1-5 products>
+  - <1-5 products>
+categories:
+  - <Choose at least one category, as explained in the template instructions.>
+  - <There can be more than one category.>
 ---

 # <!-- Article title in sentence casing -->

 <!-- Add a brief introductory paragraph with no heading. -->